Major Groups > Gilled Mushrooms > Dark-Spored > Gomphidius > Gomphidius subroseus

 Gomphidius subroseus

-[ Basidiomycetes > Boletales > Gomphidiaceae > Gomphidius . . . ]
+[ Basidiomycota > Boletales > Gomphidiaceae > Gomphidius . . . ]

 by Michael Kuo

 Collectors have often noted that Gomphidius subroseus is frequently found with Suillus lakei in the vicinity, and it was long thought that this was a coincidence enabled by the fact that both mushrooms were mycorrhizal with Douglas-fir.
-However, recent research (see Binder & Hibbett, 2006) suggests that the Gomphidius can actually parasitize the Suillus, penetrating the mycorrhizae already established between the Suillus and the tree, and robbing both organisms of nutrients.
+However, more recent research (see Olsson and collaborators 2000) suggests that species of Gomphidius can actually parasitize species of Suillus, penetrating the mycorrhizae already established between the Suillus and the tree, and robbing both organisms of nutrients.

 Description:

-Ecology: Mycorrhizal with conifers, especially Douglas-Fir; growing alone or scattered; widely distributed, but rare in eastern North America; common in the Rocky Mountains and on the Pacific coast.
+Ecology: Mycorrhizal with conifers, especially Douglas-Fir; growing alone or scattered; widely distributed, but rare in eastern North America; more common in the Rocky Mountains and on the Pacific coast.
+The illustrated and described collections are from Colorado.

-Gills: Running down the stem; close or almost distant; sometimes thick and "waxy" looking; pale at first, eventually smoky gray.
+Gills: Running down the stem; close or almost distant; pale at first, becoming smoky gray; short-gills frequent.

-Stem: 3.5-10 cm long; .5-1.5 cm wide; with a fibrous partial veil that is typically poorly developed and hard to distinguish underneath the "slime veil," a thick layer of clear slime sheathing the young stem and covering the gills; sometimes with a ring or ring zone that becomes blackened by spores; white above, bright yellow below; discoloring and bruising black.
+Stem: 3–9 cm long; 5–10 mm wide; more or less equal, or tapering to base; with a fibrillose veil that is typically poorly developed and hard to distinguish underneath the slime veil; at maturity slimy over the lower portion; sometimes adorned with a ring or ring zone that becomes blackened by spores; white above, bright yellow below; discoloring and bruising black.

 Odor and Taste: Not distinctive.